markh-de/KiVar/README.md

 Severity: **Critical**.

-While KiVar 0.1.x and earlier used a single field `KiVar.Rule`, current releases use `Var` for quite the same purpose.
+While KiVar 0.1.x and earlier used a single field named `KiVar.Rule`, current releases use the field `Var` for quite the same purpose.

 So as a first step users should move all legacy rules from `KiVar.Rule` to `Var`.
-This can be achieved simply with copy & paste in the KiCad Schematic Editor's Symbol Fields Table.
+This can be achieved by copying and pasting the values of the `KiVar.Rule` column over to the `Var` column in the KiCad Schematic Editor's Symbol Fields Table.

-_Hint:_  In the Symbol Fields Table, sort by the legacy `KiVar.Rule` field, then copy & paste all relevant cells to the `Var` field.
+_Hint:_ To do this, open the Symbol Fields Table, sort by the legacy `KiVar.Rule` field, then copy & paste all relevant cells to the `Var` field (may need to be created first).
 Afterwards, remove all `KiVar.Rule` fields (can be done in the Symbol Fields Table dialog).

 ##### Basic Rule Format

-While the legacy rule format of the `KiVar.Rule` field is very similar to the current `Var` field expression format, there have been some changes that may (or may not) break your legacy rules.
-Users will need to review their legacy rules to be sure that they are parsed correctly with current (and upcoming) versions of KiVar.
+While the legacy format of the `KiVar.Rule` field is very similar to the current `Var` field expression format, there have been some changes that may (or may not) break your legacy rules.
+Users will need to revise their legacy rules to be sure that they are parsed correctly with current (and upcoming) versions of KiVar.

 The following sections will cover the details.